NorthOC/thefriendlyskies.github.io/content/advertising/index.md

 ## Available Services

+Currently, The Friendly Skies website offers a couple of services, that can help your business grow.

+For partnerships and other opportunities contact us at [rositamicsan@gmail.com](mailto:rositamicsan@gmail.com)

-### Content Marketing
+### 1) Content Marketing

-Our team will work with you to develop a customized program, tailored to your specific needs.
+Our team will work with you to develop a customized article campaign, tailored to your specific needs.
 We'll guide you through every detail to ensure a smooth and successful campaign launch!

-For partnerships and other opportunities contact us at [rositamicsan@gmail.com](mailto:rositamicsan@gmail.com)
+### 2) Affiliate Banners

+For aviation-related businesses only.
+Our team will place your banner, with an affiliate link, at the top of each article page and help you reach your potential customers.